Thursday, 9 November 2017

 LEGENDS

-It is believed that a Yogi Pundarika created a Nandhavan and worshiped Perumal and Thayar with “Thulasi- துளசி”- which are grown in the Nandhavanam.
-Satisfied with his devotion, Perumal and Thayar gave darshan, hence, the Perumal is called “Pundarikaksha Perumal”.
+It is believed that a Yogi Pundarika created a Nandhavan and worshiped Perumal and Thayar with “Thulasi- துளசி”- which is grown in the Nandhavanam.
+Satisfied with his devotion, Perumal and Thayar gave darshan; hence, the Perumal is called “Pundarikaksha Perumal”.

 As per the legend, this place was under the control of demons.
 The Chakravarthi Sibi, with his army, chased them out to protect the citizens.
 On the way, Lord Maha Vishnu came in the form of a white pig/swine and gave trouble to the army.
 When his army tried to chase it, it came to this hill and disappeared.
 He happened to see that the sage Markandeya was in penance.
-The King said that he was in search of a Swine which gave trouble to his army.
+The King said that he was in search of a Swine that gave trouble to his army.
 The sage said that the swine is nothing but Lord Maha Vishnu in the form of Varaha.
-He further told him to do Milk Abhishekam to an ant hill on the top of this rocky mount.
+He further told him to do Milk Abhishekam to an anthill on the top of this rocky mountain.
 Lord Maha Vishnu with Mahalakshmi appeared and blessed him.
 The King built a temple for Maha Vishnu and Maha Lakshmi.
 He also brought 3700 Brahmin families and made them settle in this place.
-Hence this place is called as தில்லை மூவாயிரம், திருவெள்ளரை ஆறாயிரம்”.
+Hence, this place is called தில்லை மூவாயிரம், திருவெள்ளரை ஆறாயிரம்”.

 Sibi Chakravarthy Garudalwar and Markandeyar worshiped Perumal of this temple.
 As per the Sthala Purana, Perumal is in the form of Swetha Varaha (white swine/pig); hence, Perumal is called Swethapuri Nathar, and also, this place was called Swethapuri Kshethram.

-It is believed that Sri Ramanujar and Vedanta Desikar stayed and worshiped Perumal of this temple.
+It is believed that Sri Ramanujar and Vedanta Desikar stayed and worshiped the Perumal of this temple.
 Also, this is the birthplace of Bhaktar Uyykondar.
-The prakaras are separated by high raised walls.
+The prakaras are separated by high, raised walls.
 It was said that this temple was used as a fort.

 Balipeeda Pooja is offered to Pundarikakshan Perumal for financial wellness, prosperity, and life improvement.